 A formal request to be a cooperating agency on the Project was submitted to FEMA on August 25, 2020 (Appendix A), but no response was received.
 FEMA was invited to comment on the Project during the scoping period, but no comment was received.
-Consultation with FEMA will continue during the Draft Plan-EA review period, and the results will be documented in the Final Plan-EA.
+FEMA was invited to review and comment on the Draft Plan-EA during the open comment period, but no comment was received.